redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ---
 id: redisbloom-withdotnet
-title: Using Redis Bloom with .NET
+title: Using RedisBloom with .NET
-sidebar_label: Using Redis Bloom with .NET
+sidebar_label: Using RedisBloom with .NET
 slug: /howtos/redisbloom/with-dotnet/redisbloom-withdotnet
 authors: [steve]
 ---